The Age of Consent (album)

-The Age of Consent is the debut album by synth-pop band Bronski Beat (Steve Bronski, Larry Steinbachek and Jimmy Somerville), released on London Records on 15 October 1984.
-This was the only album released by the band to feature Somerville, who departed the band in 1985.
+The Age of Consent is the debut album by British synth-pop band Bronski Beat (Steve Bronski, Larry Steinbachek and Jimmy Somerville), released on London Records in October 1984.
+This was the only album released by Bronski Beat to feature Somerville, who departed the band in 1985.

-A re-recorded and expanded version was released in 2017 under the name of "The Age of Reason", with Bronski, Ian Donaldson, and new singer Stephen Granville.
+A re-recorded and expanded version was released in 2017 under the name of The Age of Reason, with Bronski, Ian Donaldson, and new singer Stephen Granville.

 Background

 By 1984, many European countries had reduced the age of consent for homosexual acts to 16, but it remained at 21 in the United Kingdom, having only been partially decriminalised in 1967.
 Homosexuality was not ‘legalised’ in Scotland, where Somerville was born, until 1981.
 The wording of the legislation to decriminalise also included wording that placed restrictions such as making illegal the use of a hotel room for sex.
 Homosexuality was further stigmatised beyond the restrictions placed on homosexual individuals, and homophobia was a danger to gay individuals.

 Against this background, Bronski, Steinbachek, and Somerville met in Brixton in 1983, and soon formed Bronski Beat.
 They signed a recording contract with London Records in 1984 after doing only nine live gigs.

 The album was produced by Mike Thorne; the recording sessions took place in London and New York City.
 The first single, "Smalltown Boy", was recorded at The Garden studio (owned by former Ultravox singer John Foxx) and mixed at Maison Rouge studio, both of them based in London.

 The song "Heatwave" features the tap-dancing rhythms of Caroline O'Connor.

 The inner sleeve of the album has a table listing the minimum age for lawful homosexual relationships between men in each country in Europe, accompanied by the telephone number of a service giving gay legal advice.
 It was removed from the United States release of the album by MCA Records on the basis of "past sensitivities of several record store chains".